COSC315-Group/MiniProject2/README.md

-# MiniProject2: Threads and Syncronization
+# MiniProject2: Threads and Synchronization
 Outline of what we did for the assignment/summary

 ## Design Choices